kammitama5/kammitama5.github.io/_posts/2021-7-29-Thursday-July-29th.md

 - I hung out with my Cryptography prof and had a great time, and it has built me up a lot.
 Part of it is just having that sort of postive role model, like someone holding your hand and nudging you along.
 And that's been really great for me.
 I really feel like these are my people, and that I can remain in this community for a long time.
 It seems to combine everything I'm interested in, strangely.
+- That space can be everything from the human aspect, to machine learning and data, to language, to formal verification and yes, there are people who write Haskell in that space, too!
+So far, I really like the theoretical stuff, combined with a little bit of the systems prototyping stuff, but we'll see how it goes.
 - I joined an algorithm group that meets for an hour on Sundays (for black engineers, to study the thing I hate studying that I mentioned in lieu of puzzles.
 I don't know why I always imagine when someone sends me HR or leetcode that I'm a court jester doing tricks to the amusement of that entity).
 - I got into a recruiting event and completed another, which still has a research day next week (where people from the company will present posters)